- Garden / Landscaping / Patio — 229

 by Sally Smith on Nov 25, 2014

 When considering a new garage, many aspects must be evaluated: cost, material, functionality and even environmental impact.
-You can check out a few example of green garages here.
-Now that more information is available to home owners about the benefits of choosing eco-friendly options when managing a home, it is easier to find ways to minimize environmental footprints.
+Now that more information is available to homeowners about the benefits of choosing eco-friendly options when managing a home, it is easier to find ways to minimize environmental footprints.
 Thus, building a garage is the perfect opportunity to go green.

 Choose Eco-Friendly Materials